“The Croning” by Laird Barron

-After a series of unsettling and occasionally horrific set pieces, the narrative flits backwards and forwards through time as Donald recalls various expeditions to far-flung corners of the world, where strange encounters may – or may not – have happened.
-Donald’s memories reveal the secrets of his curious life one patient step at a time.
+After a series of unsettling and sometimes horrific set pieces, the narrative flits backwards and forwards through time as Donald recalls various expeditions to far-flung corners of the world, where strange encounters may (or may not) have happened.
+Donald’s memories gradually reveal the secrets of his curious life, one patient step at a time.
 At their heart is a series of strange truths about his wife Michelle and their twin children.
-Once completed, the jigsaw puzzle of their intertwined lives proves to be one of cosmic proportions.
+Once completed, the jigsaw puzzle of their intertwined lives proves to be a tale of cosmic proportions.

-The great strength of this novel is Barron’s ability to spend many pages building a detailed real world for his complex characters to inhabit, then to skew it deftly sideways with sudden flashes of macabre invention that show an altogether inhuman otherworld skulking scratch-deep beneath its surface.
-For this reason, to read The Croning is to experience a slow burn, but it’s one worth succumbing to as all those apparently untrustworthy threads weave themselves into coherence.
+The great strength of this novel is Barron’s ability to spend many pages building a detailed real world for his complex characters to inhabit, then to skew it deftly sideways with sudden flashes of macabre invention that reveal an altogether inhuman otherworld skulking scratch-deep beneath its surface.
+For this reason, to read The Croning is to experience a slow burn, but it’s one worth enduring as all those apparently untrustworthy threads steadily weave themselves into coherence.

-Barron’s considerable success with short fiction to some extent informs the novel’s structure.
-The prologue – an irreverent retelling of Rumpelstiltskin that manages to be simultaneously witty and chilling – might almost stand alone, as might some of the later vignettes.
-Everything here is ultimately relevant, however, from the meticulously interlocked narrative to the well-developed characters (in particular the extraordinarily sensual eighty-something Michelle) and the vivid prose, all of which combine to create a novel which is more than the sum of its parts … and which promises to linger long after reading.
+Barron’s considerable success with short fiction informs the novel’s structure.
+The prologue – an irreverent retelling of Rumpelstiltskin that manages to be simultaneously witty and chilling – might almost stand alone.
+The same is true of the later vignettes.
+Everything here is ultimately relevant, however, from the meticulously interlocked narrative to the well-developed characters (in particular the extraordinarily sensual eighty-something Michelle).
+All this combines with vivid prose to create a novel which is more than the sum of its parts … and which promises to linger in the mind long after reading.

 Laird Barron is the Shirley Jackson Award-winning author of The Imago Sequence and Occultation.
 His first novel, The Croning, will be published by Nightshade Books on 8th May 2012.